yeh-pw/Neugierig-Bibliothek/README.md

 # Neugierig-Bibliothek
 Neugierig-Bibliothek is a simple example of a library software.
-Based on SQLite as database and Python as language.
+Based on SQLite as database, Python as language and Tkinter based GUI.

 # Requirements
 * Python3